 Plot Location: Section 36, Lot 77

-Although The Continental Theatre was destroyed by the fire, no audience member died, but at least nine of the dancers perished.
+Although the theatre was destroyed by the fire, no audience member died, but at least nine of the dancers perished.
 A coroner’s inquest exonerated William Wheatley, determining that he was not to blame for the fire.
 Wheatley and his wife held a number of funerals for the victims at their home.
 Mr. Wheatley also erected a memorial in honor of the Gale sisters in Mt.
 Moriah Cemetery where they are buried.

 The inscription on the following stone was printed in a New York Clipper article: